In the Beginning

 Let us make mankind in our image, Implies a collaborative act involving all three persons, suggesting that creation itself was born out of their unified will and purpose.

 The fellowship among the Father, the Son, and Holy Spirit leads to creation being an expression of divine love.
-Each person contributes uniquely by, the Father initiating creation. the Son (through whom all things were made) embodies God's creative word.
+Each person contributes uniquely by, the Father initiating creation. the Son (through whom all things were named) embodies God's creative word.

 The Holy Spirit brings life and order to creation.